quorinne/Election-Analysis/README.md

   * DeGette received 272,892 votes or 73.8% while
   * Doane received 11,606 votes or 3.1%.

- The winner, by a considerable margin, was Diana Degette who receives 272,892 votes or 73.8%
+ The winner, by a considerable margin, was Diana Degette who received 272,892 votes or 73.8%

 ## Resources
 For our analysis we used a .csv (comma separated values) file provided by the election board.
 We also utilized Python 3.6.1 to analyze the code and Visual studio code 1.64.2 as the IDE or Integrated Development Environment.